How to Find an

 - Which cello method books do you use?
 If not using, what other lesson materials do you use?

-- How to do motivate students to practice cello and improve?
+- How to do motivate students to play cello and improve?

 - Does the teacher speak clearly and ask appropriate questions to the student?
 How does the teacher respond to the answers the student provided and vice versa?